ngazdic/TacoParser/README.md

-# Taco Parser Kata
+# Taco Parser Project

 An exercise in geolocation, csv parsing, and logging

-## Kata Overview
+## Project Overview

-Here's what you'll need to do for this Kata:
+Here are the steps and TODO  for this projcect:

 1. Clone this repo to your machine
 2. Complete all the `TODO`s, while adding appropriate log statements along the way.
 You can find more details below in the Kata Details section: